VirusPilot/ogn-pi34/README.md

 - https://github.com/VirusPilot/ogn-pi34/raw/master/rtlsdr-ogn-bin-x86-0.3.2_Buster.tgz (32-bit Intel 80386)

 ## prepare script for Pi3, Pi4, Pi5 or Pi Zero 2W:
-- flash **latest RasPiOS Lite Image** (32bit or 64bit), using latest Raspberry Pi Imager with the following settings:
+- flash **latest RasPiOS Lite Image** (32bit or 64bit), using latest [Raspberry Pi Imager](https://www.raspberrypi.com/software/) with the following settings:
   - select appropriate hostname
   - enable ssh
   - enable user pi with password
   - configure WiFi (particularly important for Pi Zero 2W)
 - boot and wait until your Pi is connected to your LAN or WiFi
+- connect to your pi with ssh

 ## preparation of credentials
 During the setup process you will be automatically asked to edit `Template.conf` and potentially `dump1090-fa` for which you should have the following credentials at hand: